-So as i mentioned in my previous review of the Creality CR10 V3, the sensor was very much holding back the potential for this machine.
-Because of the initial design for the filament intake, it caused a severe amount of friction to occur which in some instances prevented the proper flow of filament through the nozzle.
-Before trying to create a new housing i did run a test to see if I could simply replace the existing sensor with one that I had lying around however this produced an error which prevented the printing process from starting.
-Instead of modifying the firmware, I decided to change the housing which I believed to be the main cause of the issue.
-The electronics themselves were very well designed so doing this also make this modification easier for other’s to undertake.
+So as I mentioned in my previous review of the Creality CR10 V3, the sensor was very much holding back the potential for this machine.
+Because of the initial design for the filament intake, it caused a severe amount of friction to occur, which in some instances prevented the proper flow of filament through the nozzle.
+Before trying to create a new housing, I did run a test to see if I could simply replace the existing sensor with one that I had lying around, however this produced an error which prevented the printing process from starting.
+Instead of modifying the firmware, I decided to change the housing, which I believed to be the main cause of the issue.
+The electronics themselves were very well-designed, so doing this also makes this modification easier for other’s to undertake.

-Once the electronics were visible I removed the two screws holding them in place so that I could get a better look at the housing that already existed on the machine.
-The first step was the remodel the area where the sensor would be sitting and once that portion as completed I was then able to focus on the entryway for the filament.
-The issue with the stock version is that the angles were too sharp and this was what was causing the large amount of friction.
-Also the alignment was slightly off and this caused the filament to get stuck in the switch portion of the mechanism.
-In order to address these issues, I created a gradual entry way for the filament the pass through and changed the point where the filament intersected with the switch.
-This produced a much more gradual entrance which reduced the friction significantly.
+Once the electronics were visible, I removed the two screws holding them in place so that I could get a better look at the housing that already existed on the machine.
+The first step was the remodel of the area where the sensor would be sitting, and once that portion as completed, I was then able to focus on the entryway for the filament.
+The issue with the stock version is that the angles were too sharp, and this was what was causing the large amount of friction.
+Also, the alignment was slightly off and this caused the filament to get stuck in the switch portion of the mechanism.
+In order to address these issues, I created a gradual entryway for the filament to the pass through and changed the point where the filament intersected with the switch.
+This produced a much more gradual entrance, which reduced the friction significantly.

-IF you decide to install this one your own machine you’ll need to do the following.
-You’ll need to add the two screws to hold the switch in place after which you’ll add the screws and bolts for the housing.
-In my case I only had longer screws available so I ended up only installing two of these across from each other.
+IF you decide to install this one in your own machine, you’ll need to do the following.
+You’ll need to add the two screws to hold the switch in place, after which you’ll add the screws and bolts for the housing.
+In my case, I only had longer screws available, so I ended up only installing two of these across from each other.
 This also allowed me to place a much longer screw going in the opposite direction to attach this to the sensor mount.
-I added a bolt behind it just to make sure that it didn’t come off latter on.
-With that completed I installed it onto the machine and quickly tested it with both flexible and PLA filament.
-After doing my first print I can say that it’s still working quite well and I’m happy with the results.
-This was the resulting test cube which was printed with a 0.8 nozzle and scaled to 130%.
+I added a bolt behind it just to make sure that it didn’t come off later on.
+With that completed, I installed it onto the machine and quickly tested it with both flexible and PLA filament.
+After doing my first print, I can say that it’s still working quite well, and I’m happy with the results.
+This was the resulting test cube, which was printed with a 0.8 nozzle and scaled to 130%.

-Although this may seem like a simple mod I found this to be one in which I appreciate the most since the friction being produced has caused my filament to break in mid print on certain occasions.
-Since the filament sensor is mounted away from the nozzle it doesn’t register a break in the filament and keeps on printing which has been a issue in the past.
-With modification in place it should prevent this from reoccurring in the future.
+Although this may seem like a simple mod, I found this to be one in which I appreciate the most since the friction being produced has caused my filament to break in mid-print on certain occasions.
+In the next article, we’ll upgrade the hot end to use an all metal hot end one for higher temperature printing.